comit-network/RFCs/RFC-002-SWAP.md

 #### `Status`

-See [RFC-001](./RFC-001-BAM.md#status-code-families) for more details.
+See [RFC-001](./RFC-001-BAM.md#status-code-families) for more details, including the definition of statuses `XX00-19`.

-Available statuses:
+RFC-002 reserves statuses 20 to 39 across all families.
+Each swap protocol MAY define their own statuses for 40 and above.

 * `OK20`: Swap request is accepted
-* `RE00`: Receiver (Bob) Internal Error <!-- TODO: open an issue because we incorrectly use SE00 in the code -->
+* `RE00`: Receiver (Bob) Internal Error (as per [RFC-001](./RFC-001-BAM.md#status-code-families))<!-- TODO: open an issue because we incorrectly use SE00 in the code -->
 * `SE20`: Swap declined
+* `SE21`: Swap rejected due to unsupported ledger combination
+* `SE22`: Swap rejected due to unsupported swap protocol

 #### `Reason`
-The Reason for which a swap was declined.
+The reason for which a swap was declined.
-This is an optional field that can tip Alice on why Bob declined the swap request
+Bob MAY use this field to tip Alice on why the swap was declined.

-Available reasons:
-* `BadRate`: proposed rate for the swap is too low
+* `bad-rate`: proposed rate for the swap is too low <!-- TODO: fix the reasons in code -->
+* `liquidity-shortage`: not enough liquidity to proceed with swap

+More reasons MAY be defined by a given swap protocol specification.

 ---

 ###### ¹ trustless: as in no one (counterpart or third party) has to be trusted.
 [¹]:#-trustless-as-in-no-one-counterpart-or-third-party-has-to-be-trusted
-###### ² In case of [RFC-003](wip), this the first ledger on which an action is needed, hence the name.
+###### ² In case of [RFC-003](wip), alpha ledger is the first ledger on which an action is needed, hence the name.
 [²]:#-in-case-of-rfc-003-this-the-first-ledger-on-which-an-action-is-needed-hence-the-name